bjpop/gurita/docsrc/count.rst

        :width: 600px
        :height: 600px
        :align: center
-       :alt: Count plot showing the frequency of the categorical values in the embark_town feature from the titanic.csv file, grouped by the class feature, displayed in a specified order
+       :alt: Count plot showing the frequency of the categorical values in the embark_town column from the titanic.csv file, grouped by the class column, displayed in a specified order

 |

 It is possible to use both ``--order`` and ``--hueorder`` in the same command.
-For example, the following command controls the order of both the ``embark_town`` and ``class`` categorical features:
+For example, the following command controls the order of both the ``embark_town`` and ``class`` categorical columns:

 .. code-block:: bash